Official course descriptions taken from the UNC Course Catalog are below.

-Prerequisites, EPID 600 or 710 and BIOS 600.
-Examines epidemiologic research on the causes, consequences, and prevention of obesity.
-Emphasis on methodologic issues pertinent to obesity research.
+Examines epidemiology research on the causes, consequences, and prevention of obesity.
+Emphasis on methodological issues pertinent to obesity research.

 Open to EPID majors, second-year or above.
 Provides epidemiology majors with supervised experience in teaching and course preparation.
 Students act as assistants in departmental courses.
 Two to eight seminar hours a week.

+Permission of the instructor required.
 Independent reading and tutorial guidance in special areas of epidemiology.
-Permission of instructor required.

-Prerequisites, EPID 710 and EPID major.
+EPID majors only.
 Topics are chosen to reflect emerging issues in the field, as well as those that meet the interests of the students and faculty in the department.

 Exposes students to issues and debates in the philosophy of science, the object of knowledge in epidemiology, and the place of epidemiology in public health.

-Required preparation, basic knowledge of epidemiology and biostatistics.
 This is a weekly seminar to explore current problems in pharmacoepidemiology.
 It supplements the introductory course, EPID 765.
+Required preparation, basic knowledge of epidemiology and biostatistics.
 May be repeated.
-Two seminar hours a week.
+One seminar hour a week.

-Prerequisite, EPID 710.
-Explores conceptual and methods issues in conducting epidemiologic investigations of oral conditions, specifically caries, periodontal disease and oral cancer (topics rotate semesters).
+Explores conceptual and methods issues in conducting epidemiologic investigations of oral conditions, specifically caries, periodontal disease, and oral cancer (topics rotate semesters).

 Permission of the instructor.
 Review of substantive and methodological research in cardiovascular and cerebrovascular diseases.
 May be repeated for credit.
 Two to six seminar hours a week.